MicrosoftDocs/entra-docs/docs/fundamentals/what-is-entra.md

 ## Working with Microsoft Entra

-After organizations deploy Microsoft Entra, administrators can manage resources using the **Microsoft Entra admin center** and **Microsoft Graph API**, and developers can build applications using the **Microsoft identity platform**.
+After organizations deploy Microsoft Entra, administrators can use the **Microsoft Entra admin center** and **Microsoft Graph API** to manage the identity and network access resources, and developers can use the **Microsoft identity platform** to build identity and access applications.

 ### Microsoft Entra admin center